256hax/solana-anchor-react-minimal-example/README.md

 ## Tools
 ### User-friendly Transaction Explorer
-I recommend to use localnet(localhost) with Transaction Explorer.
+I recommend to use Solana Explorer for localnet.

 1. Run local validator.
 ```